F9

 Possible Causes

-Failed door lock motor, Jammed lock mechanism, Faulty door lock switch, Broken wiring between lock and control board
+Failed door lock motor, Jammed lock mechanism, Faulty door lock switch, Broken wiring between the lock and control board

 How to Fix / Troubleshooting